 Small Walk In Closet Organization Ideas

 We’re over the hump in our organizational challenge!
 I’d love to hear about your wins over the last few weeks.
 Week four of the Clutter Free Challenge is all about closets, clothes, and linens.
 This actually has been the trickiest week of all for me because our home lacks any sort of significant closet/storage space.
 I say that because we do not have a hall closet, a linen closet, or even a coat closet.
 We do, however, have three bedrooms with walk-in closets that are unused because they lack any functionality.
-This week, I was happy to finally pull off some organization in our main closet.
+Having a small walk in closet can feel challenging to keep your wardrobe organized and easy to find.
+It’s been so great to finally get this small walk in closet organized.
+I’m sharing some great small walk in closet ideas that you should definitely consider if you are doing a closet makeover with an ikea closet.

 Small Walk in Closet Organization Ideas